Rare Baseball Stamp Part of 1930s Safety Promotion

 Around the start of that event, the U.S. saw fewer miles being driven for the first time since the inception of the automobile.
 Afterwards, more and more miles were driven until World War II hit and another decline occurred.
 That increase in nationwide mileage, of course, led to an increase in accidents.

 The beginning of the 1930s was an interesting time for car accidents.
-While dramatically fewer deaths were occurring up to that time, the start of that decade saw a sharp increase in accidents, as seen in this graphic.
+While dramatically fewer deaths were occurring in the late 1930s (per capital), most of the decade saw an increase in fatalities, as seen on this page.

 Because of that, an emphasis was being placed on safety.
 That’s where this rare issue comes in.